sorin-pop/ddn/server/README.md

 The Distributed Database Network server, or `ddns` for short, is the central server for the whole ddn network.
 It is an API server with JSON API capabilities with a web UI planned once the API part is released.

-The main task of the server is to keep track of all the registered `connectors` (see [Distributed Database Network Connector](https://github.com/djavorszky/ddnc)), as well as to provide an endpoint for all end users to call.
+The main task of the server is to keep track of all the registered `agents` (see [Distributed Database Network Agent](https://github.com/djavorszky/ddnc)), as well as to provide an endpoint for all end users to call.

-Keeping track of the `connectors` will be done in a local MySQL database.
-Once a `connector` comes online, it will register itself with the server and provide periodic updates that it is still alive.
-If the connector goes down, the updates will cease - In this case, the `server` marks the connector as down and removes it from the registry.
+Keeping track of the `agents` will be done in a local MySQL database.
+Once a `agent` comes online, it will register itself with the server and provide periodic updates that it is still alive.
+If the agent goes down, the updates will cease - In this case, the `server` marks the agent as down and removes it from the registry.

 Installation
 ------------